em3ndez/tiny-web-server/README.md

 # TinyWeb

-A tiny web Server and SocketServer that depend only on JDK classes and are in a single source file: `TinyWeb.java`
+A tiny web and socket server that depends only on JDK 21+ classes and are in a single source file: `TinyWeb.java`

 The TinyWeb single source file provides a lightweight and flexible server implementation that supports both HTTP and WebSocket protocols.
 This single-source-file technology is designed to be easy to use and integrate into your projects.